andrey-krendzel-new/andrey-krendzel-new/README.md

 Full-stack developer, graduated BITE from Haaga-Helia.
 Worked in Elisa Prepaid Team.
 Currently working for TCS.

-🔭 Proficient in: React, JS, Java, TS
+🔭 Proficient in: JavaScript, Java, TypeScript, React

-⚡ Other: DB Design, SQL, MongoDB, Linux, Kafka, React Native
+⚡ Other: Proficient in SQL, basics in Database Design, MongoDB, Linux, Kafka, React Native, AWS, Clojure.
+Scala

+Skilled in working in Scrum-like teams, using Agile methodoly.
+I.e. daily meetings, retros, planning, kanban boards.

 <!--
 **andrey-krendzel-new/andrey-krendzel-new** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.